SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/sharepoint-analytics-report.md

 date: 28/9/2018
 ---

 This article explains how you can use the SharePoint Analytics report.
-The report shows the total visits each site collection had in the last 7 days along with the maximum number of daily unique visitors, and how the visits compare to the previous period.
-Also includes data on each site collection's size, number of subsites, date when it was last accessed and last modified.
+The report shows the total number of hits each site collection had in the last 7 days along with the maximum number of daily unique visitors, and how the number of hits compares to the previous period.
+Also includes data on each site collection's size, the number of subsites, and the date when it was last accessed and last modified.

-Report data comes from [SPDocKit database](#internal/configuration/configure-spdockit-database) and in order to start collecting the data you need to enable the SharePoint Analytics Collection.
-To do so, go to __Options > Service Settings__ and enable the checkbox "enable collection of site analytics from SharePoint's Usage and Health Data Collection service".
+Report data comes from [SPDocKit database](#internal/configuration/configure-spdockit-database), and in order to start collecting the data, you need to enable the SharePoint Analytics Collection.
+To do so, go to __Options > Service Settings__ and enable the checkbox "Enable collection of site analytics from SharePoint's Usage and Health Data Collection service".
+For more information on available options, read [this article](#internal/configure-and-extend-spdockit/options-wizard).

-In the field below, you can find a list of service accounts to ignore when collecting analytics.
-This can be useful if you do not want report to be cluttered with "less relevant" system user/s.
-Also, the form is essentially a people picker and you can add any user you want here.
-So, the user you enter here __will not__ be visible on the report.
+In the field below, you can find a list of accounts to ignore when collecting analytics.
+This can be useful if you do not want the report to be cluttered with "less relevant" system users.
+The form is essentially a people picker and you can add any user you want here.
+Just to make it clear, the hits made by users you enter here __will not__ be taken into account when collecting data used in reports.

 To view the report go to __Analytics % Usage Reports > Analytics > SharePoint Analytics__.